What you are about to read

 The easiest and fastest way in 2026 is still the RER C (yellow line) towards "Versailles Rive Gauche."
 The trip takes about 30 minutes.
 Be sure to buy a specific "Origin-Destination" ticket, as the standard metro pass (Ticket t+) is not valid for this zone.

-Is it necessary to make a reservation for the Pantheon and the Arc de Triomphe?
+Is it necessary to make reservations for the Pantheon and the Arc de Triomphe?

 Yes, to avoid queues that can exceed an hour, online booking is strongly recommended.
-This allows you to go directly to the "reserved tickets" line, which is much faster, especially if you want to go up to the roof of the Arc de Triomphe at sunset.
+This allows you to go directly to the "reserved tickets" line, which is much faster, especially for going up to the roof of the Arc de Triomphe at sunset.

 Can you still see artists painting in Montmartre?